TejasNamjo/Angular/README.md

 You register the validator function using the  predefined NG_VALIDATORS Angular token.
 This token is, in turn, injected by the NgModel directive, and NgModel gets the list of all validators attached to the HTML element.
 Then, NgModel passes validators to the FormControl instance it implicitly creates.
 The same mechanism is responsible for running validators; directives are just a different way to configure them.
 The multi property lets you associate multiple values with the same token.
 When the token is injected into the NgModel directive, NgModel gets a list of values instead of a single value.
 This enables you to pass multiple validators.

+HTTP module
+Modern browsers support two different APIs for making HTTP requests: the XMLHttpRequest interface and the fetch() API.
+The HttpClient in @angular/common/http offers a simplified client HTTP API for Angular applications that rests on the XMLHttpRequest interface exposed by browsers.
+Additional benefits of HttpClient include testability features, typed request and response objects, request and response interception, Observable apis, and streamlined error handling.
+How to use HttpClient
+1) import HttpClientModule into the AppModule
+2) inject the HttpClient into an application class HTTP GET
+Constructs an observable that, when subscribed, causes the configured GET request to execute on the server.
+By default the response is in JSON format.
+To change response, pass required format to get method. {responseType: ‘text’} To get response header and body pass {observe: ‘response’} to the method.
+HTTP Request Parameters
+The HTTP GET can also receive parameters, that correspond to the parameters in the HTTP url. build the HTTPParams object by chaining successive set() methods.
+This is because HTTPParams is immutable, and its API methods do not cause object mutation. params = new HttpParams()
+    .set('orderBy', '"$key"')
+    .set('limitToFirst', "1");

+Equivalent fromString HTTP Parameters Syntax params = new HttpParams({
+  fromString: 'orderBy="$key"&limitToFirst=1'  });

+Equivalent request() API
+The GET calls that we saw above can all be rewritten in a more generic API, that also supports the other PUT, POST, DELETE methods. this.http
+    .request(
+        "GET", url, params);

+HTTP Headers
+If we want to add custom HTTP Headers to our HTTP request. headers = new HttpHeaders()
+            .set("X-CustomHeader", "custom header value");

+PUT ==> methods typically used for data modification.
+PUT call         will replace the whole content of the course path with         a new object, even though we usually only want to               modify a couple of properties.
+PATCH ==> instead of providing a completely new version of a             resource, what we want to do is to just update a               single property.
+DELETE ==> logical delete of some data
+POST ==> Operation that we are trying to do does not fit the            description of any of the methods above (GET, PUT,              PATCH, DELETE), then we can use the HTTP wildcard              modification operation: POST.
+This operation is typically used to add new data to        the database

+Getting error details
+Two types of errors can occur.
+The server backend might reject the request, returning an HTTP response with a status code such as 404 or 500.
+These are error responses.
+Or something could go wrong on the client-side such as a network error that prevents the request from completing successfully or an exception thrown in an RxJS operator.
+These errors produce JavaScript ErrorEvent objects.
+The HttpClient captures both kinds of errors in its HttpErrorResponse and you can inspect that response to figure out what really happened.

+RxJs
+Reactive programming focuses on propagating changes without our having to explicitly specify how the propagation happens.
+This allows us to state what our code should do, without having to code every step to do it.
+RxJS is a JavaScript implementation of the Reactive Extensions, or Rx.
+An Observable represents a stream of data.
+[If an action has impact outside of the scope where it happens, we call this a side effect.
+Changing a variable external to our function, printing to the console, or updating a value in a database are examples of side effects.]
+An Observable provides us with a stream of values that we can manipulate as a whole instead of handling a single isolated event each time.
+The Observable sequence, or simply Observable is central to the Rx pattern.
+An Observable emits its values in order—like an iterator—but instead of its consumers requesting the next value, the Observable “pushes” values to consumers as they become available.
+RxJS is push-based, so the source of events (the Observable) will push new values to the consumer (the Subscriber), without the consumer requesting the next value.
+An Observable doesn’t start streaming items until it has at least one Observer subscribed to it.
+Like iterators, an Observable can signal when the sequence is completed.
+Using Observables, we can declare how to react to the sequence of elements, instead of reacting to individual items.
+Creating Observables
+const observable = Observable.create(observer => {
+       observer.next( "Simon" );
+       observer.next( "Jen" );
+       observer.complete(); // We are done
+     });
+Whenever an event happens in an Observable, it calls the related method in all of its Subscribers.
+Subscribers have to implement the Observer interface.
+The Observer interface contains three methods: next, complete, and error.
+The create method in the Rx.Subscriber class takes functions for the next, complete, and error cases and returns a Subscriber instance. const subscriber = Subscriber.create(
+       value => console.log( `Next: ${value} ` ),
+       error => console.log( `Error: ${error} ` ),
+       () => console.log( "Completed" )
+     );
+In RxJS, methods that transform or query sequences are called operators.
+Operators are found in the static Rx.Observable object and in Observable instances.
+Rx.Observable
+From
+from converts various other objects and data types into Observables.
+OF
+Each argument becomes a next notification.
+FromEvent
+Creates an Observable from DOM events, or Node.js EventEmitter events or others. fromEvent accepts as a first argument event target, which is an object with methods for registering event handler functions.
+As a second argument it takes string that indicates type of event we want to listen for.
+Range
+Creates an Observable that emits a sequence of numbers within a specified range.
+Interval
+Timer
+Creates an Observable that starts emitting after an dueTime and emits ever increasing numbers after each period of time thereafter.

+OPERATORS
+MAP
+map is probably the most used operator.
+It takes an Observable and a function and applies that function to each of the values in the source Observable.
+It returns a new Observable with the transformed values.
+It could be that the function we pass to map does some asynchronous computation to transform the value.
+In that case, map would not work as expected.
+For these cases, it would be better to use flatMap .
+FILTER
+REDUCE
+reduce (also known as fold) takes an Observable and returns a new one that always contains a single item, which is the result of applying a function over each element.
+FLATMAP
+What can you do if you have an Observable whose emitted items are more Observables?
+The flatMap operator takes an Observable A whose elements are also Observables, and returns an Observable with the flattened values of A’s child Observables.

+EXPLICIT CANCELLATION
+Observables themselves don’t have a method to get canceled.
+Instead, whenever we subscribe to an Observable we get a Subscription.
+We can then call the methodunsubscribe on the Subscription, and it will stop receiving notifications from the Observable.
+Handling Errors
+The default behavior is that whenever an error happens, the Observable stops emitting items, and complete is not called.
+CATCHING ERRORS
+Observable instances have the catchError operator, which allows us to react to an error in the Observable and continue with another Observable. catchError takes either an Observable or a function that receives the error as a parameter and returns another Observable or throws error. catchError is useful for reacting to errors in a sequence, and it behaves much like the traditional try/catch block.

+RxJS’s Subject Class
+A Subject is a type that implements both Observer and Observable types.
+As an Observer, it can subscribe to Observables, and as an Observable it can produce values and have Observers subscribe to it.
+An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.
+While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), Subjects are multicast.
+A Subject is like an Observable, but can multicast to many Observers.
+Subjects are like EventEmitters: they maintain a registry of many listeners. subject = new Subject(); subject.subscribe({
+next: (v) => console.log(`observerA: ${v}`)
+});
+subject.next(1);
+subject.next(2);
+subject.complete();
+ReplaySubject
+A variant of Subject that "replays" or emits old values to new subscribers.
+It buffers a set number of values and will emit those values immediately to any new subscribers in addition to emitting new values to existing subscribers.
+BehaviorSubject
+A variant of Subject that requires an initial value and emits its current value whenever it is subscribed to.
+Similary to ReplaySubject(1)
+AsyncSubject
+A variant of Subject that only emits a value when it completes.
+It will emit its latest value to all its observers on completion.